MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/data-model-cpp-interfaces-overview.md

 # Debugger Data Model C++ Interfaces Overview

-This topic describes how to use Debugger Data Model C++ Interfaces to extend and customize the capabilities of the debugger.
+This topic provides and overview of how to use Debugger Data Model C++ Interfaces to extend and customize the capabilities of the debugger.

-This page is part of a series on which describes the interfaces accessible from C++, how to use them to build a C++ based debugger extension, and how to make use of other data model constructs (e.g.: JavaScript or NatVis) from a C++ data model extension.
+This topic is part of a series which describes the interfaces accessible from C++, how to use them to build a C++ based debugger extension, and how to make use of other data model constructs (e.g.: JavaScript or NatVis) from a C++ data model extension.

 [Debugger Data Model C++ Interfaces Overview](data-model-cpp-interfaces-overview.md)